ErikLoo/Detecting-Stovetop-Status-with-OpenCV-and-ARUCO/README.md

 # Detecting Stovetop Status with OpenCV and ARUCO Marker

 This demo serves as the first step towards constructing a vision-based smart reminder for vulnerable populations like older adults and people with visino impairments.
 An envisioned use case is that when the user forgets to turn off the stove, the smart reminder will be able to alert the user immediately.
-We can definitley extend the application to detecting the on/off state of a TV or the on/off state of a light switch.
+We can definitley extend the application to detecting the on/off state of a TV or the on/off state of a light switch in the future.

 **Step 1: Place an ARUCO marker on the stove, ideally next to the stove knob.**